Michel Bergeron: Coaching career

 With two games remaining in the 1988–89 NHL season, general manager Phil Esposito fired Bergeron and named himself head coach for the remainder of the season.
 Even though the Rangers had secured a playoff spot, Bergeron had drawn the ire of Esposito by vocally requesting a contract extension; Esposito stating that the firing was rooted in "philosophical differences."

 Bergeron returned to Quebec during the 1989–90 NHL season, presiding over a ghastly 12-win season that is still the worst in Nordiques/Avalanche franchise history (both NHL and WHA).
 He was fired after the season.
-His 265 wins over two stints are still the most in franchise history.
-Due in part to the 1989-90 debacle, he also owns the most career losses in franchise history.
+His 265 wins over two stints were the most in franchise history until current Avs coach Jared Bednar passed him in 2023.
+Due in part to the 1989-90 debacle, he still owns the most career losses in franchise history.

 In December 1990, he was treated for a mild heart attack.

 Legacy

 Bergeron earned the nicknames of "Le Tigre" ("The Tiger") and "Napoleon", in reference to his fiery temper, small stature, and French lineage.
 Bergeron reportedly even got under the nerves of Cuban leader Fidel Castro; in 1964, Bergeron was the catcher on a travelling Canadian baseball team, and, despite the tradition of visiting teams showing deference to the Cuban executive during his appearances in games, Bergeron cut down Castro as he attempted to score.